UNITED STATES

 Sales and Marketing

-Sales and marketing expense primarily consists of general marketing and advertising costs, B2C user acquisition expenses and personnel costs within our sales and marketing functions.
+Sales and marketing expenses consist primarily of general marketing and advertising costs, B2C user acquisition expenses and personnel costs within our sales and marketing functions.
 Sales and marketing costs are expensed as incurred.

 Content Licensing Fees